philschanely/course-web1/_lessons/00-introduction.md

 * You have access to the computer labs in the Tyler building where you can use software you will otherwise need to purchase.
 We recommend that you carve out regular times each week to go to the labs and complete coursework.
 While every unit does not require software installed in these labs, some do, and we don't want you to be caught by surprise.
 * Your professor cares very much to hear from you if you have any questions or concerns.
 But you must take initiative to reach out for help if you need it.
 This is appropriate practice for what you may find in the workplace, where your employer trusts you to complete the work assigned and ask for guidance or clarification.

 ***Now read the course syllabus*** provided on the home page of this site in order to be sure you understand what will be required of you during this course.

+***Next read the project overview*** provided on the home page and under Activities.
+This explains the course project in more details.

 Then continue reading the next section of this lesson.

+### Technology Overview

 Watch this introduction to course technologies:

-<iframe width="560" height="315" src="https://www.youtube.com/embed/fUnvVpmo5ek" frameborder="0" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/fUnvVpmo5ek?list=PLuOViGmL7TfXlFl74Hf84NwSQPR_LDR0d" frameborder="0" allowfullscreen></iframe>

 ### More About Lessons